 Let’s start at the cellular level.

-When we breathe in clean air, we take that inside our lungs and our cells.
-Our bodies need fresh, clean air for our cells to reproduce in a properly.
-Oxygen also gives energy to our cells, allowing it to function in a more efficient manner.
-Oxygen supply, along with other nutrients in the body, enables our cells to expel toxins.
+When we breathe clean air, we take that inside our lungs and cells.
+Our bodies need fresh, clean air for our cells to reproduce properly.
+Oxygen also gives energy to our cells, allowing them to function more efficiently.
+Oxygen supply and other nutrients in the body enable our cells to expel toxins.

-Let’s magnify this scenario by a billion-fold to represent the population on Earth.
-This will give way to a chain of positive events that will benefit the entire society as a whole.
+Let’s magnify this scenario by a billion times to represent the population on Earth.
+This will trigger a chain of positive events that will benefit society as a whole.

-Increase in public health (for human, plant, and animal population)
+Increase in public health (for human, plant, and animal populations)

 Improvement in the performance body and goal-oriented functions

-A general decrease in all the ill effects listed above (like climate change, acid rain, etc.)
+A general decrease in all the ill effects (like climate change, acid rain, etc.)

 Value of Taking Action